 White Kitchen Ideas for Your Home Remodel

-11 Tips for Making Your White Kitchen Stand Out from the Crowd
+11 Tips for Making Your White Kitchen Shine!

 A large curved kitchen island offered so much more seating capacity than its previous set up, in addition to visually opening up the space between the kitchen and great room.